dsccommunity/TheDSCBook/manuscript/configuring-the-lcm.md

 In this case, the [DSCLocalConfigurationManager()] bit tells PowerShell that this is to be a meta-MOF, which is generated somewhat differently than a normal configuration MOF.
 The name of the configuration, LCMConfig, is arbitrary.
 You simply need to specify that name - usually at the very bottom of the script file - to run the config and generate the MOF (it's basically like running a function).
 Within the Settings{} block is where you can put whatever settings you like from the list above.

 ## Deploying the LCM Configuration
-Once you've run that and generated a localhost.meta.mof, you can use Set-DscLocalConfigurationManager to "push" the meta-MOF to whatever node you want.
-There's no need to rename the file.
+The file Node1.meta.mof will be created in a subfolder named LCMConfig.
+Once you've run that and generated a Node1.meta.mof, you can use Set-DscLocalConfigurationManager to "push" the meta-MOF to Node1.

 ```
-Set-DscLocalConfigurationManager -Path ./localhost.meta.mof -ComputerName NODE1,NODE2
+Set-DscLocalConfigurationManager -Path ./LCMConfig -ComputerName Node1 -verbose
 ```

 It's also possible to "inject" the meta-MOF into a node by copying it into the place where the LCM looks for it (C:/Windows/System32/Configuration/metaconfig.mof).
 For example, this is a great way to help configure the LCM as part of an automated VM build, since you can use things like the Hyper-V integration cmdlets to copy files into the VM.